ethereum/portal-network-specs/witness.md

 We equip each syntax rule with semantics, which gives us a [syntax-directed translation](https://en.wikipedia.org/wiki/Syntax-directed_translation) from the binary format to a client's internal representation of a block witness.
 With each syntax rule, we may also give additional restrictions, which we refer to as "validation rules".

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## 2.1.
 Notation